Mecze/2dframework/README.txt

 Version 0000.00001

-- By David López Meseguer
+- By David LÃ³pez Meseguer

 ==========================

 A 2D framework to Animate graphics from the same .Png/.jpg file.
-This framework answer the question of "Y U NO GIF UNITY?" by providing a way to animate easily for Artist in Unity.
+This framework answer the question of "Y U NO GIF UNITY?" by providing a way to animate easily for Artists in Unity.

 Main Functionality:
 It crops the image into pieces and animate them along the X axis of the original image.